freenas/freenas-docs/userguide/intro.rst

   the dataset is only moved after clicking :guilabel:`Save`.

-* With Active Directory, temporary loss of communications with the AD server no longer stop the Active Directory service.
+* With Active Directory, temporary loss of communications with the AD server no longer stops the Active Directory service.

 * Samba has been updated to
   `4.5.5 <https://www.samba.org/samba/history/samba-4.5.5.html>`_.